Protégée's acquittal boosts Murdoch, but spell over UK politics broken

 The result was an angry backlash from journalists, who accused the company of sacrificing its staff to protect itself.
 One unidentified executive was famously quoted as saying they were "draining the swamp".

-In its defence, the company said it was trying to help the police, although by May 2012 it ended its cooperation when it became clear the firm itself could face potential legal action.
+In its defense, the company said it was trying to help the police, although by May 2012 it ended its cooperation when it became clear the firm itself could face potential legal action.

 In a London meeting in March 2013 designed to improve the strained relations with employees, Murdoch dropped his profuse public apologies to rail against the authorities.